gwcoffey/otis/README.md

 $ otis -h
 ```

-The command expects to be run from within a project directory (which it identified by searching up the directory structure for the nearest `otis.yml`).

-> Note: If you really want to you can use `otis` on a project you're not *in* using the `--project` command line switch.

 ### Initializing a New Project

 To start a new project, create an empty directory, switch to it, and run: